jfox16/jfox16/README.md

 ### 👋 Hi there, I'm Jonathan!
 I'm a programmer with a passion for using technology to make people's lives easier.
-I love tackling hard problems, learning how things work, making things easier to use, and collaborating with a great team!
+I love tackling hard problems, learning how things work, making things easier to use, and collaborating with a good team!

 ---